 - Fiber and copper-medium TV providers: AT&T U-Verse, CenturyLink Prism, FiOS from Frontier, Verizon FiOS

-When we talk about about “cable providers” in this report, we’re referring to the group of providers above.
+When we talk about “cable providers” in this report, we’re referring to the group of providers above.
 Here’s an example of how users saw our questions:

 Our overall rating of cable and satellite TV provider customer satisfaction is an average of all responses in the five areas of customer satisfaction.

-Customer satisfaction among fiber optic and satellite providers is generally higher and that held true in this year’s survey.
+Customer satisfaction among fiber-optic and satellite providers is generally higher and that held true in this year’s survey.
 However, the disparity between the two types of providers narrowed.
 While fiber optic and satellite customers gave lower satisfaction ratings across the board in comparison to last year, several cable providers were actually able to improve their customer satisfaction in key areas like service and installation.
 The overall forecast is a more even playing field for providers in the telecommunications industry.

 In order to hold onto those gains and continue to improve, cable providers will need to focus on excellence in service and reliability without the steep price increases that have caused such rampant consumer frustration.